sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

            tableView.estimatedRowHeight = 80
            tableView.rowHeight = UITableView.automaticDimension

            // Register an FUIObjectTableViewCell and a FUITableViewHeaderFooterView.
-We can use the convenience reuse identifier defined in the cell classes to later dequeue the cells. tableView.register(FUIObjectTableViewCell.self, forCellReuseIdentifier: FUIObjectTableViewCell.reuseIdentifier)
+You can use the convenience reuse identifier defined in the cell classes to later dequeue the cells. tableView.register(FUIObjectTableViewCell.self, forCellReuseIdentifier: FUIObjectTableViewCell.reuseIdentifier)
            tableView.register(FUITableViewHeaderFooterView.self, forHeaderFooterViewReuseIdentifier: FUITableViewHeaderFooterView.reuseIdentifier)